GreanBeetle/went-to-bali-mwahaha/README.md

 ### _John Rykken_

 Independent Ruby Rails project for week 3 of Rails track at Epicodus.
-This is a simple, cloned e-commerce site that badly-needed refactoring.
+This is a simple, cloned e-commerce site that needed refactoring.
 The objectives here were to implement AJAX and refactor at least 6 of 12 objectives.

 ## Specs